willdeuschle/ry/README.md

 # ry
 ry searches yaml for matching paths/values.

-It's written in rust and inspired by [yq](https://github.com/mikefarah/yq)
+It's written in rust and inspired by [yq](https://github.com/mikefarah/yq).
+See [**Benchmarking**](https://github.com/willdeuschle/ry#benchmarking) for some simple comparisons between the two.

 ---